Filtering in a hazard rate change-point model with financial and life-insurance applications: Introduction

 A closely related framework is provided by the detection problem, which aims to determine whether a certain hypothesis about an observed process is true or not.
 In its Bayesian formulation, detection involves sequentially testing between statistical hypotheses regarding the underlying probability measure governing an observed process.
 Classical examples include testing hypotheses about the mean of a Wiener process or the intensity of a Poisson process (cf. \cite{61shiryaev}, \cite{63shiryaev}, \cite[Ch.
 6]{peskir2006optimal} and \cite[Ch.
 4]{shiryaev2007optimal}).
+See also \cite{Bayraktar}, \cite{deangelis2022quickestdetectionproblemfalse}, \cite{Ernst} and \cite{Gapeev} for recent developments in this area.
 Filtering and detection are closely related: solving a detection problem may involve estimating processes under different probability measures, while filtering problems can sometimes be approached by introducing auxiliary probability measures, as discussed in \cite{Wong1985}.

-The study of partially observable hazard rates has been explored in \cite{frey2012pricing}, \cite{CCC1}, \cite{CCC2}, \cite{CCC3}, among others.
+The study of partially observable hazard rates has been explored in \cite{CCC1}, \cite{CCC2}, \cite{CCC3}, \cite{frey2012pricing}, among others.
 In both \cite{frey2012pricing} and \cite{CCC1}, the residual lifetimes of a set of individuals are modelled as conditionally independent, doubly stochastic random times.
 Analogously to our setting, \cite{frey2012pricing} considers a mixed-type information structure incorporating default events and noisy observations of the Markov chain.
 The authors derive traded security prices and compute risk-minimizing hedging strategies by applying the innovation approach.
 In \cite{CCC1}, the authors analyse a local risk-minimization approach in a combined financial-insurance framework.
 The insurer has complete information about the financial market and the number of surviving policyholders, but cannot observe the underlying hazard rate.
 This framework is applied to hedge unit-linked life insurance contracts under partial information.

 The filtering setting in \cite{CCC2} and \cite{CCC3} involves enlargement of filtrations but under different information structures: continuous observations in \cite{CCC2} and pure discontinuous observations given by the knowledge of the death status of the policyholder in \cite{CCC3}.
 Whereas \cite{CCC2} focuses on hedging unit-linked life insurance contracts under partial information, \cite{CCC3} addresses pricing pure endowment contracts.